hcbrown/disabledunionadvantage/README.md

 The benefit regressions used to generate the results in the report can be founding in[cepr_unadvtg2024_disability_cpsasec_regressions_benefits.do](regression/cepr_unadvtg2024_disability_cpsasec_regressions_benefits.do).
 Employer-sponsored benefit coverage regressions are probits.
 Union health insurance and retirement coverage increases in percent terms are relative to the current coverage rates for non-union workers.

 Detailed regression results can be found in the [appendix tables](appendix/cepr_unadvtg2024_disability_appendix.xlsx).
 Appendix Tables 1 through 5 include detailed wage regression results.
-Appendix Table 6 through 10 include detailed health insurance coverage regression results.
-Appendix Table 11 through 15 include detailed retirement coverage regression results.
+Appendix Tables 6 through 10 include detailed health insurance coverage regression results.
+Appendix Tables 11 through 15 include detailed retirement coverage regression results.